RakhithJK/dbeaver-dbeaver-wiki/AI-Smart-Assistance.md

 That's all done.
 Open the SQL editor, and in the left toolbar, you'll see the ChatGPT icon <img width="17" alt="Screenshot 2023-02-07 at 01 40 29" src="https://user-images.githubusercontent.com/12581569/217119031-3be579ea-51db-4648-88fa-de4a3cafdba8.png">.

+## Disable

+You can temporarily remove ChatGPT icon from the SQL Editor toolbar.
+Move on Preferences —> Editors —> AI (GPT chat) and uncheck  **Enable smart completion** option.
+You can always enable it again.

+You can permanently disable ChatGPT smart completion only in PRO versions.
+In this case, it cannot be enabled in Preferences.

+How to do it:
+- set system variable `DBEAVER_AI_DISABLED` to `true`
+- or add the string `Dai.disabled=true` to the end of `dbeaver.ini`.

 ## Data privacy

 DBeaver needs to send the tables and column names of the current database schema to the OpenAI platform to convert your request into an SQL query.
 DBeaver don't send anything else besides that (no data from tables).
 The full text of the request can be seen in the log file, which you can enable in **Preferences** by selecting the **Write GPT queries to debug log** option.